OrigeneT/Origene.github.io/_pages/about.md

   - /about.html
 ---

-* Research and Data analytics professional, Experienced in using data and machine learning to solve real life problems.
-My research interests include  Unstructured data collection & analysis, Machine learning for network analysis, Machine learning for fraud detection, Machine learning for Economics.
+* A Research and Data Analystics professional with proven experience in a variety of sectors including Climate science, Health financing.
+Track record of successfully running and contributing to research studies in data collection, data handling, quality assurance, statistical analysis, as well as qualitative and quantitative research analysis.

 * MSc. in Mathematical Sciences at [The African Institute for Mathematical Sciences (AIMS Rwanda)](https://www.aims.ac.rw/)